Sigmavet Out of Hours (OOH) & Emergency Service Policy

 We provide a 24/7 emergency service for animals currently registered with our practice.

 Triage: Registered clients calling the emergency line will be triaged by the on-call veterinary surgeon.
-If attendance is required, the on-call team will be dispatched to the surgery.

 Referral: If a patient requires complex surgery, intensive care, or continuous monitoring beyond our facility's capabilities, we will stabilize the patient and refer them to a 24-hour emergency hospital.